oavla/ulrua-static/README.md

 ---
 ---

-## Credits to Doge Unblocker for the backend 🙏
+## Credits to Arsenic for the backend 🙏

 ---
 ---